snap-one/docs-driverworks-api/source/includes/5_director_command/_2-GetVersionInfo.md

 ## GetVersionInfo

-Function that returns the version of Director currently running.
+Function that returns the version of Director that is currently running.
 This API can be invoked during OnDriverInit.

 ###### Available in 1.60.